732-906-1500

 New Jersey was and still remains a state where many manufacturers of asbestos materials headquartered.
 Honeywell International in Morristown still makes auto supplies and heating equipment made with asbestos.
 The Johns Manville plant was one of the country's largest makers of PVC pipe, fiberglass and asbestos cement piping in 1958.
 The company went bankrupt in 1982 and created a fund for former employees and their families suffering from the effects of asbestos exposure.

-If you or someone you loved worked at a company where asbestos construction, plumbing, manufacturing or automotive supplies were used, don’t hesitate to contact an experienced mesothelioma lawyer who will help determine if you have a claim against your former employer.
-Contact Lombardi and Lombardi today for skilled, compassionate legal representation.
+If you or someone you loved worked at a company where asbestos construction, plumbing, manufacturing or automotive supplies were used, don't hesitate to contact an experienced mesothelioma lawyer who will help determine if you have a claim against your former employer.
+Contact Lombardi and Lombardi, P.A. today for skilled, compassionate legal representation.

 $57.0